bottlepy/bottle/docs/tutorial.rst

         else:
             return "<p>Login failed</p>"

-In this example the ``/login`` URL is bound to two distinct callbacks, one for GET requests and another for POST requests.
+In this example the ``/login`` URL is linked to two distinct callbacks, one for GET requests and another for POST requests.
 The first one displays a HTML form to the user.
 The second callback is invoked on a form submission and checks the login credentials the user entered into the form.
 The use of :attr:`Request.forms` is further described in the :ref:`tutorial-request` section.

-.. rubric:: Automatic Fallbacks
+.. rubric:: HEAD and ANY Methods

 The special HEAD method is used to ask for the response identical to the one that would correspond to a GET request, but without the response body.
 This is useful for retrieving meta-information about a resource without having to download the entire document.
 Bottle handles these requests automatically by falling back to the corresponding GET route and cutting off the request body, if present.
 You don't have to specify any HEAD routes yourself.